-Tobin Anderson joins the Spartan staff as the 7th head coach in the programs history, bringing over 16 years of coaching experience at the Division I, II and III levels.
+Anderson joined the Spartan staff in 2013, as the 7th head coach in the programs history, bringing over 16 years of coaching experience at the Division I, II and III levels.
 Anderson comes to STAC after a two year stint as an assistant coach for Division I Siena College.
 He had an immediate impact with the Saints as he led them to one of the most remarkable seasons in school history.
 With only a 6-man player rotation, Siena greatly overachieved with an 11-4 home record and a run to the MAAC Tournament semifinals.

 Before his time at Siena, Anderson was an established head coach at the Division III level at Hamilton College and Clarkson University.
 While at Hamilton, he posted a 118-63 record over a seven year span, with a .652 winning percentage.
 The Continentals reached the league tournament five out of his seven years, including a tournament championship and a trip to the NCAA DIII tournament.
 Anderson guided his team to the second round of the NCAA's in 2006 as well as three regular season titles.